-Building on yesterday’s post that stressed the importance of serious conversation with your early customers I want to explore the kind of stories you should listen for and how to take advantage of them.
+Building on yesterday’s post that stressed the importance of serious conversation with your early customers I want to explore the kind of story examples you should listen for and how to take advantage of them.

 Peter Cohan in “Four Opportunities to Harvest: The Value of Informal Success Stories” outlines the benefits an kinds of stories that are extremely useful to gaining a better understanding of the value and uses your customers have for your product.
 Peter identifies four kinds of stories that each have their own uses: